ckormanyos/xxd/README.md

 ## Releases and build artifacts

-Occasional releases and build artifacts consisting of the executable xxd program are created for Windows, LINUX and MacOS .
-These can be readily found on the repo front page and in CI workflow-run downloaded areas for immediate client-use.
+Occasional releases and build artifacts consisting of the executable `xxd` program are created for Windows, LINUX and MacOS .
+These can be readily found on the repo front page and in CI workflow-run download-areas for immediate client use.

-Using released or CI-built artifacts can be convenient when you do not actually want to nor need to manually build `ckormanyos/xxd`
+Using released or CI-built artifacts can be convenient when you do not actually want to nor need to manually build `ckormanyos/xxd`.

 ## Build